ajbanjara/Wireshark/Thrift.md

 * Most of the time, it’s not used and `TMFILL` provides a default initialization.
 * For binary fields, we provide the expected encoding with `{ .encoding = ENC_SOMETHING }`.
+  * When a binary is just a binary object, we can use the `TMRAW` helper defined earlier.
+  * When it is a standard UTF-8 string (as per Thrift specifications), we can use the `TMUTF8` helper.
 * For lists and set, we provide the pointer to the element description with `{ .element = &tcustom_<type_name>_<field_name> }`
 * For maps, we provide both the key and value descriptions with `{ .m.key = &tcustom_<type_name>_<field_name>_key, .m.value = &tcustom_<type_name>_<field_name>_value }`
 * For sub-structures, we provide the list of members with `{ .members = tcustom_<subtype_name> }`